phage-nz/ph0neutria/readme.txt

 This project was inspired by Ragpicker (https://github.com/robbyFux/Ragpicker, formerly known as "Malware Crawler").
 However, ph0neutria aims to:
 - Limit the scope of crawling to only frequently updated and reliable sources.
-- Offer a single, reliable and robust storage mechanism.
+- Offer a single, reliable and well organised storage mechanism.
-- Minimise work that can be done by Viper.
+- Not do work that can instead be done by Viper.

 What does the name mean?
 "Phoneutria nigriventer" is commonly known as the Brazillian Wandering Spider: https://en.wikipedia.org/wiki/Brazilian_wandering_spider